Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Introduction

 \subsection{Counting matrices of given rank}

-\paragraph{Polynomiality.} The study of rank distributions in combinatorially defined spaces of matrices has a long history and draws on contributions from several fields of mathematical research.
-The numbers of arbitrary~\cite{Lan93} $n\times m$ matrices or of antisymmetric~\cite[Theorem~3]{Car54}, symmetric~\cite[Theorem~2]{MacW69}, or traceless~\cite{Buc72,Ben74} $n\times n$ matrices of a given rank over a finite field $\FF_q$ are each given by an explicitly known polynomial in~$q$; we assume that $q$ odd in the (anti-)symmetric cases.
+\paragraph{Polynomiality.} The study of rank distributions in combinatorially defined spaces of matrices draws on contributions from several fields of mathematical research.
+Research on the subject dates back at least to the 19th century and continues into the 21st.
+Indeed, the numbers of arbitrary~\cite{Lan93} $n\times m$ matrices or of antisymmetric~\cite[Theorem~3]{Car54}, symmetric~\cite[Theorem~2]{MacW69}, or traceless~\cite{Buc72,Ben74} $n\times n$ matrices of a given rank over a finite field $\FF_q$ are each given by an explicitly known polynomial in~$q$; we assume that $q$ is odd in the (anti-)symmetric cases.
 Lewis et al.~\cite{LLMPSZ11} and Klein et al.~\cite{KLM/14} obtained further polynomiality results for rank distributions in spaces of general, symmetric, and antisymmetric matrices obtained by insisting that entries in suitable positions be zero.

 \paragraph{Wilderness.} The study of rank distributions naturally involves algebro-geometric methods.
 Thanks to these, much is known about ideals of minors associated with generic, symmetric, and antisymmetric matrices~\cite{BV88,Wey03}.